asanjay84/wca-time-of-day-effects-pipeline/README.md

   -> avg_regression_*.csv            _summary.csv            counts_*.png
 ```

-Scripts `01`–`05` are unmodified copies of the exact code used for the paper
+Scripts `01`–`05` are modified copies of the exact code used for the paper
-(only renamed, for clarity of run order).
+(renamed for clarity of run order).

-## Quick start — reproduce the figures in seconds
+## Quick start

 The derived data tables (`new_schedule_multi.csv`, `new_round_table_*.csv`) are
-already included in this repo, so you can regenerate the actual paper figures
+already included in this repo, so you can generate figures
 without touching WCA's raw export or the WCIF cache:

 ```bash